thautwarm/MLStyle.jl/docs/src/syntax/pattern.md

 # => (1, 2, 3, 4)
 ```

-- Array pattern(as efficient as linked list pattern for the usage of array view)
+- Array pattern(much more efficient than Python for taking advantage of array views)

 ```julia
 julia> it = @match [1, 2, 3, 4] begin